 What is Periodontal Disease?

 Periodontal Disease is an infectious disease that affects the supporting structures of the teeth.
-The supporting structures of the teeth include the hard and soft tissue surrounding the teeth, commonly referred to as the gums.
-Gum Disease and Pyorrhea are other names used to describe Periodontal Disease.
+The supporting structures of the teeth include the hard and soft tissue surrounding them, commonly referred to as the gums.
+Gum Disease and Pyorrhea are some other names for Periodontal Disease.

 How Does Periodontal Disease Progress?

 To address Periodontal Disease, periodontal treatment targets plaque and tartar (calculus) deposits that accumulate on the teeth as well as the regions of your jawbone that hold your teeth in place.
 If left untreated, Periodontal Disease will cause premature tooth loss.
 Hence, proper periodontal care and maintenance directly affect your ability to retain your teeth.

 Healthy gums help enhance the natural beauty of your smile, like a frame around a beautiful painting.
 When your gums become unhealthy, they may recede, swell, redden, or release pus.
 In later stages of Gum Disease, the supporting bone begins to break down and your teeth can shift, loosen, or fall out.
 These changes not only affect your ability to chew and speak; they also spoil your smile.